Hypersensitive response

 In plant immunology, the hypersensitive response (HR) is a mechanism used by plants to prevent the spread of infection by microbial pathogens.
-HR is characterized by the rapid death of cells in the local region surrounding an infection and it serves to restrict the growth and spread of pathogens to other parts of the plant.
-It is analogous to the innate immune system found in animals, and commonly precedes a slower systemic (whole plant) response, which ultimately leads to systemic acquired resistance (SAR).
+HR is characterized by the rapid death of cells in the local region surrounding an infection, and it serves to restrict the growth and spread of pathogens to other parts of the plant.
+It is analogous to the innate immune system found in animals and commonly precedes a slower systemic (whole plant) response, which ultimately leads to systemic acquired resistance (SAR).
+HR onset is associated with the activation of Resistance (R) proteins, majorly the Nucleotide-binding and Leucine-rich Repeat Proteins (NLRs) in plants, which are intracellular sensors that detect pathogen effectors.
+When bound to effectors, they assume a conformational change that triggers the HR.
 HR can be observed in the vast majority of plant species and is induced by a wide range of plant pathogens such as oomycetes, viruses, fungi and even insects.